TypeStrong/fork-ts-checker-webpack-plugin/README.md

 ## Profiling types resolution

-Starting from TypeScript 4.1.0, you can profile long type checks by setting "generateTrace" compiler option.
+When using TypeScript 4.1.x in `build` mode you can profile long type checks by setting "generateTrace" compiler option.
 This is an instruction from [microsoft/TypeScript#40063](https://github.com/microsoft/TypeScript/pull/40063):

-1. Set "generateTrace": "{folderName}" in your `tsconfig.json`
+1. Set "generateTrace": "{folderName}" in your `tsconfig.json` (under `compilerOptions`)
 2. Look in the resulting folder.
-If you used build mode, there will be a `legend.json` telling you what went where.
+There will be a `legend.json` telling you what went where.
-   Otherwise, there will be `trace.json` file and `types.json` files.
 3. Navigate to [edge://tracing](edge://tracing) or [chrome://tracing](chrome://tracing) and load `trace.json`
 4. Expand Process 1 with the little triangle in the left sidebar
 5. Click on different blocks to see their payloads in the bottom pane